szczja/scripts/README.md

 ## astrobotanyring.sh

 Summary a water status of plants in Astrobotany plant ring.

+## browser.sh

+Support for browsing Gopher, Gemini and HTTP in the same time by setting $BROWSER environment variable.